Using Mushroom Coffee To Benefit Your Health

 Good news: Mushroom coffee is not made with whole mushrooms and coffee, but with coffee grounds and ground adaptogenic mushrooms to create a robust flavor of coffee with an equally robust nutrient profile.
 No matter the name, the health benefits are bountiful.

-While mushroom coffee is a bit newer only really being created in the 1940s, it is made from ingredients that have been used for thousands of years for their health properties.
-Mushrooms and coffee have both been shown to support cognitive function, energy levels, and they are both antioxidant-rich.
+While mushroom coffee is a bit newer, only really being created in the 1940s, it is made from ingredients that have been used for thousands of years for their health properties.
+Mushrooms and coffee have both been shown to support cognitive function and energy levels, and they're both antioxidant-rich.
 The benefits of adaptogenic mushrooms are extensive, including sleep support, heart health, and anti-inflammatory properties.

 Let’s learn more about mushroom coffee and mushroom lattes, where it came from, how it is made, and the health benefits it provides.
 You'll be adding mushroom coffee to your morning routine in no time.

 One of the newest health and coffee trends is the mushroom latte.
 A mushroom latte is made by blending ground coffee with ground adaptogenic mushrooms and adding in your choice of non-dairy milk.
 In the end, leaving you with a cup of coffee that resembles basic coffee in look and taste, but with so many added health benefits.

 Mushrooms have been used for medicinal purposes for thousands of years.
 The benefits to mushrooms are extensive.
 Coffee has also been around for thousands of years, and has its own health benefits.
 But, who put these two ancient ingredients together?

 While this seems like something that would be created today since we live in an age where adding health to everyday items is flourishing (and we are loving every minute of it), this was actually first started in the 1940s.
 During the Second World War, coffee beans were not available, so the Finnish created coffee from mushrooms.
 Today, mushroom coffee has been created not out of necessity, but with health in mind.